akveo/react-native-ui-kitten/docs/contents/articles/text/index.md

 template: componentArticle.jade
 ---

+`RkText` is a component used to render text blocks in your application.
-Main purpose of `RkText` component - define custom *rkType* for different types of typography in your app.
-For example you can define *rkType* for headers, articles, names and etc.
+Its main purpose is to define custom *rkType*s for different types of typography in your app.
+For example, you can define *rkType* for headers, articles, names and etc.

+Sample usage:

 ```html
 import {RkText} from 'react-native-ui-kitten';